vaadin4qbanos/vaadin-jsclipboard-addon/README.md

-JSClipboard is an JS extension for Vaadin 7 that allow to copy arbitrary text to clipboard using JavaScript only.
+JSClipboard is an JS extension for Vaadin 7 & 8 that allow to copy arbitrary text to clipboard using JavaScript only.

+## Improvements
+- It allows stylize the button.
+- The method setEnabled works correctly.
+- Adds a button that works as a wrapper for the extension (JSClipboardButton)

 ## Download release